smithjp/samvera.github.io/pages/hydra/developer_resources/workflow_and_mediated_deposit.md

   a.active_workflow

   => #<Sipity::Workflow id: 2, name: "one_step_mediated_deposit", label: "One-step mediated deposit workflow", description: "A single-step workflow for mediated deposit in whi...", created_at: "2017-04-25 18:21:41", updated_at: "2017-04-25 18:44:48", permission_template_id: 1, active: true, allows_access_grant: false>

+  # Now add participants to your workflow

+  workflow = a.active_workflow

+  # Get the Sipity::Role for depositing
+  depositing_role = Sipity::Role.where(name: "depositing")

+  # Get the Sipity::Role for approving
+  approving_role = Sipity::Role.where(name: "approving")

+  # Everyone with the "admin" role
+  admin_group = Sipity::Agent.where(proxy_for_id: "admin")

+  # Let everyone with the admin role execute the approval step in the mediated deposit workflow
+  # TODO: Why doesn't this work??
+  workflow.update_responsibilities(approving_role, admin_group)
 ```
 The AdminSet will be visible on the "relationships" tab of the deposit form.
 If you only have one admin set, it will be set by default.
 In order for it to work, a non-admin user must deposit a work, and an admin user must approve it.